This image is AI-generated for illustrative purposes only and does not represent any specific car brand or model.

 Conclusion

 The Great Gas Car Phase-Out: Is Your Country Ready?
 There’s no one-size-fits-all answer to the GMC TurboMax vs. V8 debate—it all depends on what you value most in a truck.
 If you want better fuel efficiency and modern turbocharged power, the TurboMax engine is a fantastic choice.
-However, if you need raw power, towing capability, and proven reliability, the V8 engine remains king.
+However, if you need raw power, towing capability, and proven reliability, the V8 engine continues to lead in towing and durability.